Sign up for TPR Today, Texas Public Radio's newsletter that brings our top stories to your inbox each morning.

 The Edwards Aquifer rose three feet since Friday.
 The San Antonio Pool of the aquifer stood at nearly 638 feet on Monday, according to the Edwards Aquifer Authority.
 That is 10 feet higher than it was a year ago at this time.
 It still, however, is 21 feet below where it usually sits for this time of year.

-The Comal Springs are bubbling faster too at 421 cubic feet of water per second on Monday, as compared to the San Marcos Springs at 100 cubic feet per second.
+The Comal Springs were bubbling faster too at 421 cubic feet of water per second on Monday, but the San Marcos Springs were still much lower at 100 cubic feet of water per second.

-It was good news for the endangered species that rely on them for survival, like the tiny fountain darter fish.
+Endangered species rely on the spring flows for survival, like the tiny fountain darter fish.
 The U.S. Fish and Wildlife Service reports the Comal and upper San Marcos rivers are the only places in the world the fish can be found.

-The deluge down the Guadalupe River is pooling in Canyon Lake, behind Canyon Dam.
+The deluge of water down the Guadalupe River is pooling in Canyon Lake, in front of Canyon Dam.

 Lt.
 Gov. Dan Patrick said the U.S. Army Corps of Engineers assured him that the dam at the lake can handle the extra water.